mediagis/nominatim-docker/3.7/README.md

 ## OpenStreetMap Data Extracts

 Nominatim imports OpenStreetMap (OSM) data extracts.
-The source of the data can be specified with one of environment variables:
+The source of the data can be specified with one of the following environment variables:

-- PBF_URL variable specifies the URL.
+- `PBF_URL` variable specifies the URL.
 The data is downloaded during initialization, imported and removed from disk afterwards.
 The data extracts can be freely downloaded, e.g., from [Geofabrik's server](https://download.geofabrik.de).
-- PBF_PATH variable specifies the path to the mounted OSM extracts data inside the container.
+- `PBF_PATH` variable specifies the path to the mounted OSM extracts data inside the container.
 No .pbf file is removed after initialization.

-It is not possible to define both PBF_URL and PBF_PATH sources.
+It is not possible to define both `PBF_URL` and `PBF_PATH` sources.

 The replication update can be performed only via HTTP.

-A sample of PBF_PATH variable usage is:
+A sample of `PBF_PATH` variable usage is:

 ``` sh
 docker run -it --rm \